James Briscoe

 James Briscoe is a British scientist who is a senior group leader at the Francis Crick Institute in London and editor-in-chief of the journal Development.

 Education

-Briscoe was educated at the University of Warwick and King's College London where he was awarded a PhD in 1996 for research on Janus kinases (JAKS), Signal Transducers and Activators of Transcriptions (STATs) and signal transduction in response to the interferons and Interleukin-6 supervised by Ian M. Kerr.
+Briscoe was educated at the University of Warwick and King's College London where he was awarded a PhD in 1996 for research on Janus kinases, Signal Transducers and Activators of Transcriptions (STATs) and signal transduction in response to the interferons and Interleukin-6 supervised by Ian M. Kerr.

 Research and career

 Briscoe was a postdoctoral researcher at Columbia University with Thomas Jessell.
 In 2000 he moved to the National Institute for Medical Research to establish his own research group and in 2001 he was elected an EMBO Young Investigator.

 His research interests include the molecular and cellular mechanisms of embryonic development with a particular focus on the developing spinal cord with a particular interest in how sonic hedgehog gradients and the hedgehog signaling pathway regulate the development of this tissue.
 To address these questions, he uses a range of experimental biology and computational biology techniques with model systems that include laboratory mouse and chick embryos as well as embryonic stem cells.